Great Lakes Inter-Tribal Epidemiology Center (GLITEC)

-In fiscal year 2020, the Great Lakes Inter-Tribal Epidemiology Center (GLITEC) is made up of five programs.
+In fiscal year 2021, the Great Lakes Inter-Tribal Epidemiology Center (GLITEC) is made up of six programs.
 Some of these programs contain multiple components and projects.
 Some projects just serve one community or several communities, while other projects serve all 34 Tribes and four urban Indian communities across the Bemidji Area.

-The five programs of GLITEC in fiscal year 2020 are:
+The six programs of GLITEC in fiscal year 2021 are: